sunspla-sh/network-notes/06-ethernet-fundamentals.md

     - Scalability

-### Link Aggregation (IEEE 802.3ad)
+### Link Aggregation Control Protocol (LACP) (IEEE 802.3ad)

-- Link Aggregation combines multiple physical connections into a single logical connection to minimize congestion
+- Link Aggregation Control Protocol (LACP) combines multiple physical connections into a single logical connection to minimize congestion

     - For example, on a 24 port 100 Mbps switch, we can hit bandwidth limits if more than one connected device is trying to operate at a full 100 Mbps, but there is only one outgoing 100 Mbps connection to another switch